-The list of three-time world heavyweight boxing champions is a select one – and Anthony Joshua could be just days away from becoming its latest member.
+The list of three-time world heavyweight boxing champions is a select one – and Tyson Fury will not be joining them just yet after his latest loss to Oleksandr Usyk.

 Three-time world heavyweight champions